top of page

 Political Economist

-Researching energy, mining, and labour in the context of green transitions, with a regional focus on Africa.
+Researching energy, mining, and labour in the context of green transitions, with a regional focus on Africa and Asia-Pacific.

 Books